 - Cheesecloth and string for holding herbs

 pH is a measure of the amount of acid and base properties in foods, solutions and even soil.
-Beyond the fact that pH stands for "the power of hydrogen", we'll leave the logarithm calculations up the the scientists and mathematicians.
+Beyond the fact that pH stands for "the power of hydrogen," we'll leave the logarithm calculations up to the scientists and mathematicians.

 The scale ranges from 0 to 14, with a measure of 7 being the mid-range.
 The lower numbers indicate a higher concentration of acid and the higher numbers indicate a lower level of acid.
 Some high acid foods include lemons, apples and tomatoes, while some low acid foods include corn, peas and green beans.

 The reason you need to know whether the food you plan on canning has a low or high pH is because of the temperature needed to properly process each type of food to keep it safe.
 High acid foods need to be prepared in a water bath canner whereas low acid foods must be prepared in a pressure cooker because it can reach temperatures high enough to destroy certain bacteria present in low acid foods.

 Since I had so many cucumbers, I decided to try four different types of pickles (Bread and Butter Pickles, Dill Pickle Spears and Sweet Pickle Relish - all from the Ball Blue Book, and spears made from Mrs. Wages Sweet Pickle Mix).
 Here are the ingredients I needed: